 - You are now at the step to add data fields in your email.
 This option is really powerful because it allows you to customize each email that you are sending from your template, like the name of the client or quote data in a Dynamics 365 record.
 Select the button Add/Update and the box Data Field Value, select Add.

 - In the box Add Data Value, select Type of Record, and the Field, then select Ok and for a second time Ok to return to your email editor.

-Don’t hesitate to use the Text zone by default to define the text that will be displayed if the record doesn’t have any data for the designated field.
-For example, you don’t have the last name of your prospect, so you could put the default value of Mr./Ms.
+Don't hesitate to use the Text zone by default to define the email body that will be displayed if the record doesn't have any data for the designated field.

 - Select Save, if you want to continue working on your template, or Save and Close if you are done.